You spend nearly a quarter of any week at work. Don’t waste those hours feeling miserable.

 Multitasking saps productivity and can cause unnecessary stress.
 Researchers found that multitaskers were 40 percent less productive.
 So, instead of trying to do two things at once, practice mindfulness.
+Focus on one thing at a time.
 You’ll finish your tasks faster, and you’ll feel less stressed completing them.

 3. Try the Pomodoro technique

 Having trouble focusing on that boring report?
 Try the Pomodoro technique, where you work for 25 minutes, and then take a five-minute break.
 Use that break for some light stretches or a quick walk to the water cooler for an easy mood boost.

 Lack of water will leave you parched, tired and dizzy.
 Bring your own cup, and keep it filled with H2O to keep your body happy and healthy and your mind focused during your workday.

 Beige walls can make anyone feel a little depressed.
 Invest some time and money to decorate your space with things that make you smile.
 Swap decorations when they begin to feel stale for an extra boost to your well-being.

 Don’t raid the break room for a sugar-laden replacement for lunch when you get hungry.
 Commit to making a healthy, balanced lunch that will help you avoid the afternoon slump.
 Then scope out nearby restaurants with healthy options for the days you forget.

 A work BFF will always understand your work woes, remind you of that big meeting, and be your automatic lunch buddy and cocktail hour companion.
 Plus, psychologists say a work friend will help you be more productive, more passionate and more focused at work.
 You’ll also call out sick less than your co-workers who are unlucky in friendship.

 Unhappy people and negative gossip will drain your happy mood.
 Steer clear of office drama, and you’ll have more happiness and emotional energy to use in your personal life.